 It's important to have a doctor that you can see and feel comfortable with when you are unwell or have questions about your health.
 It is important that you go to a doctor if you think you are experiencing symptoms of an illness or injury.
-Your caseworker or carer can assist you with finding a doctor, as you may have had a regular doctor while you were in care that has your medical and immunisation records.
+Your caseworker or carer can assist you with finding a doctor, as you may have had a regular doctor while you were in care that has your medical and immunisation records for young people, which can protect vou from diseases.